elixir-webrtc/ex_webrtc/guides/transceiver_guide.md

 <!-- tabs-close -->

-## Stealing transceiver
+## Stealing Transceiver

-When applying a remote offer that contains a new mline, peer connection will try to find a transceiver it can use to associate with this mline assuming this transceiver was created with `addTrack` and no `addTransceiver`.
+When a remote offer that contains a new m-line is applied, the peer connection will attempt to find a transceiver it can use to associate with this m-line.
-Why so?
+This is provided that the transceiver was created with `addTrack` and not with `addTransceiver`.
+But why is this so?
-The assumption is that when user calls `addTrack` (and as a result creates a transceiver under the hood), they don't pay attention to how this track is sent to the other side, which is not the case when user explicitly creates transceiver with `addTransceiver`.
+The assumption is that when the user calls `addTrack` (and thereby creates a transceiver under the hood), they might not pay attention to how this track is sent to the other side.
+However, this is not the case when a user explicitly creates a transceiver with `addTransceiver`.

 <!-- tabs-open -->